Machine learning model training

 Data marts — pieces of a warehouse

 Data warehouses and data marts are essential to the strategic and tactical decision-making process of a business.
 While they both support business intelligence analysis, large-scale data collection has to be broken down to manageable subsets for particular use cases.
-This fractional dataset is represented in the data mart, which can feed a specific team or department the machine learning, model generation, and predictive analytics needed for their tactical decision making.
-A well-designed data warehouse can provide the modular slices of the whole data pie on a case-by-case basis to the data marts
+This fractional dataset is represented in the data mart, which can feed a specific team or department with the data required for their tactical decision making.
+A well-designed data warehouse can provide the modular slices of the whole data pie on a case-by-case basis to the data marts.